 Our graduates make us proud

-CESS graduates can be found around every corner in the United States and abroad, engaged in every possible sector of the helping professions.
+Alumni of the College of Education and Social Services (CESS) can be found around every corner in the United States and abroad, engaged in every possible sector of the helping professions, such as:

-- They are deans of students, faculty, student affairs professionals and administrators at colleges and universities.
+- Deans, faculty, student affairs professionals and administrators at colleges and universities

-- They work in public arts programs, museums, galleries, science centers, and health, education, justice, and social service agencies.
+- Leaders in public art programs, museums, galleries, science centers, and health, education, justice, and social service agencies

-- They are enrolled in master's and doctoral programs in education, social work, counseling, the arts, music, health care, family therapy, and family law.
+- Graduate students in master's and doctoral programs in education, social work, counseling, the arts, music, health care, family therapy, and family law.

 History of the College